-Stagflation is an economic event in which the inflation rate is high, the economic growth rate is low, and the unemployment rate is high.
+Stagflation is a macroeconomic environment in which the inflation rate is high, the economic growth rate is negative, and the unemployment rate is high.

-Stagflation is a term used to describe an economy that is stagnant and experiences little to no economic growth.
+Stagflation is a term used to describe an economy that is stagnant and experiences little to no economic growth but is experiencing high inflation.
+Such an environment is bad for both bonds and stocks.

 Stagflation is a period in time when there is a combination of high inflation and economic stagnation.